A passion for News and the local community

 These young people include Alistair Wharton, Nick Chapman, Mark Salvestro, Sarah Kleven and Jack Needham who completed traineeships before moving on to tertiary studies.
 In production Ben Smith, Libby Goggin, Jess Plumridge and Kylie Hinton have been given apprenticeships in prepress graphic arts.

 Jess completed her apprenticeship in 2011 and is now Production Manager.
-Kylie finished her apprenticeship in 2014 and is now our Production assistant.
-Kylie and Jess manage many of our social media sites.
-The girls are assisted by the talented James Hanna.
 Our production team is responsible for the design and creation of adverts and pages of the newspaper as well as designing material for various companies, including logos and brochures.
+Jess is joined by two talented assistants, James Hanna and new recruit, Pippa Lewis.

 The Monaro Post boasts an impressive editorial team.
 We currently employ four qualified journalists who endeavor to produce engaging content for our readers.
 Joining our Editor Gail in our Cooma office, are journalists Elle Mackintosh and Eliza Murdoch.
 Elle is our 2IC in the newsroom and has degrees in journalism and law.

 Sam Tonks is our Bombala based journalist.
 She is also a journalism graduate.

 The Monaro Post also employs Kirsten Seaver as our Jindabyne and Mountains correspondent.
 Gordon Anderson has recently joined the team as our weekend photographer.

 The Sales department, which keeps the business alive, is led by Tracy Frazer who has won national sales awards when working for a large media organisation.